-Application Note (CAPP): : The set of audited events are the subset of auditable events which will be audited by the TSF.
-The term set is used loosely here and refers to the total collection of possib ways to control which audit records get generated; this could be by type of record, identity of user, identity of object, etc. It is an important aspect of audit that users not be able to effect which of their actions are audited, and therefore must not have control over or knowledge of the selection of an event for auditing.
+Application Note (CAPP): The set of audited events are the subset of auditable events which will be audited by the TSF.
+The term set is used loosely here and refers to the total collection of possible ways to control which audit records get generated; this could be by type of record, identity of user, identity of object, etc.

+It is an important aspect of audit that users not be able to effect which of their actions are audited, and therefore must not have control over or knowledge of the selection of an event for auditing.

 Rationale (CAPP): This component supports the O.AUDITING and O.MANAGE objectives by providing the administrator with the ability to control the degree to which accountability is generated.

-Application Note: This requirement is implemented using the discretionary access control features of the TOE to protect the audit configuration files.
+Application Note: This requirement is implemented using the discretionary access control features of the

+TOE to protect the audit configuration files.

-5.1.5.6 Management of User Attributes (FMT\MTD.1)
+5.1.5.6 Management of User Attributes (FMT MTD.1)

-FMT\MTD.1.1 The TSF shall restrict the ability to initialize and modify the user security attributes, other than authentication data, to authorized administrators.
+FMT MTD.1.1 The TSF shall restrict the ability to initialize and modify the user security attributes, other than authentication data, to authorized administrators.

-Application Note (CAPP): This component only applies to security attributes which are used to maintain the TSP.
-Other user attributes may be specified in the ST, but control of those attributes is not within the scope of the CAPP.
+Application Note (CAPP): This component only applies to security attributes which are used to maintain the is not within the scope of the CAPP.